brycewray/hugo-site/content/privacy/_index.md

 ### Embedded videos

 I no longer embed YouTube or other sites’ videos, since they can and do transmit personal information through cookies.
-In the two instances where I formerly did—”[Some curmudgeonish thoughts](/posts/2018/11/some-curmudgeonish-thoughts)" and "[Coherence and COVID-19](/posts/2020/03/coherence-covid-19)”—I replaced them with clearly identified links to their original locations, and footnoted each link with a reference and link to this privacy policy.
+In the two instances where I formerly did—“[Some curmudgeonish thoughts](/posts/2018/11/some-curmudgeonish-thoughts)” and “[Coherence and COVID-19](/posts/2020/03/coherence-covid-19)”—I replaced them with clearly identified links to their original locations, and footnoted each link with a reference and link to this privacy policy.

 ### Twitter content